 Although corporate executives typically justify outsourcing as an economy measure, TVA told ratepayers not to expect any savings.
 This prompted union president Mike Biggs to grumble, “TVA is supposed to operate as a public trust, but it can’t be trusted.”
 At minimum, TVA’s gambit stains the tradition of an agency that Congress created in 1933 to employ to Americans emerging from the Great Depression.

-John Miano, writing at the Center for Immigration Reform, added: “If Trump were to come down hard on this it would show he stands with working Americans.”
+John Miano, writing at the Center for Immigration Studies, added: “If Trump were to come down hard on this it would show he stands with working Americans.”

 Now TVA is handing 200-plus soon-to-be ex-workers their last assignment: Train your replacements.